 What will the match rate be during the specified date and time frame?
 Let us know using a percentage.

 a.
-Draw down as normal (from Employee Match Cap and Company Cap)
+Draw down budgets as normal

 b.
 Do not draw down from employee cap or Company Cap.
 You have a completely separate campaign budget that is outside of your usual budgets.

 This is the total amount of budget you’d like to use for this campaign.
 Once that amount is reached, the cap will be applied and will stop matching any donations made, for any individual.